weaviate/weaviate/docs/en/use/getting-started.md

 You can learn more about all functionalities [here](index.md).

-Getting an overview of all Zoo's would look like this:
+Getting an overview of all Zoos would look like this:

 ```graphql
 {